Upper Cervical Spine Injury

 In conscious, oriented patients the symptoms of neck pain, headache, and tenderness in the area might suggest the injury to this area.

 Neurologic deficits range from complete high quadriplegia to incomplete injuries, such as cruciate paralysis or disorders affecting brainstem function.

-Unconscious patients pose an increased diagnostic challenges and need to be scrutinized for possible spinal column and cord injury.
+Unconscious patients pose an increased diagnostic challenge and need to be scrutinized for the possible spinal column and cord injury.
 The imaging studies play a greater role in these cases.

 The three bony components of the upper cervical spine are

 - Skull base